badfishblues/ofxLSL/README.md

 - localClock, _LC_, periodicity is rather unreliable (>300ms)
 - Can be more accurate if tags are sent and recieved on same computer

-####Python Tag Code
+#### Python Marker Code
 - **Marker.py**
   - begins stream that alternates printing "Hello" and "World"
-  - Tags sent aproximately ever 1.5 sec
+  - Tags sent aproximately every 1.5 sec
 - **MarkerCSV.py**
   - same basic function as Marker.py
   - writes the timestamps of the tags to an external file, _sentInfo.csv_
-- These functions can be used to test the basic functionality of ofxLSL
+- These files can be used to test the basic functionality of ofxLSL in recieving string tags from a single stream
+- Names of the streams are currently set to "CFL", but can be changed to suit needs
+- _**NOTE:**_ ofxLSL can find a stream based on any resolve stream argument shown in the next section
+  - Whatever is used to sort **must match resInletInfo set in the main of ofApp**

 #### resolvestreams() arguments
 - **name**